Open-Vocabulary Online Semantic Mapping for SLAM: Related Work

-\boldparagraph{Open-Vocabulary 3D semantics.} Most approaches to open-vocabulary 3D semantics assume a known 3D point cloud and focus on the semantics.
+\boldparagraph{Offline 3D Open-Vocabulary from 3D point clouds.} Most open-vocabulary 3D semantic approaches assume a known 3D point cloud.
 OpenScene~\cite{Peng2023OpenScene} leverages OpenSeg~\cite{ghiasi2022scaling} to compute CLIP features from images and trains a network to associate 2D pixels with 3D points.
-For each 3D point they perform average pooling on CLIP vectors from multiple views and then supervise an encoder to directly assign CLIP features to 3D point clouds.
-OpenMask3D~\cite{takmaz2023openmask3d} selects $k$ views per object, crops its 2D SAM mask--similarly to LERF~\cite{lerf2023}--and computes a CLIP vector per mask.
-CLIP features are then average-pooled over each crop and view.
-Open3DIS~\cite{nguyen2024open3dis} combines SuperPoint~\cite{detone2018superpoint} with 2D instance segmentations and a 3D instance segmentator to generate multiple 3D instance proposals, describing each instance with CLIP features following OpenMask3D~\cite{takmaz2023openmask3d}.
-In contrast, OpenYolo-3D~\cite{boudjoghra2024openyolo} uses a 2D open-vocabulary object detector rather than on 2D instance masks and CLIP features, classifying each object based on the most common class across all views.
-Although this approach avoids extracting CLIP features, it restricts each scene to the initial set of predefined classes.
+For each 3D point it performs average pooling on CLIP vectors from multiple views and supervises an encoder to directly assign CLIP features to 3D point clouds.
+OpenMask3D~\cite{takmaz2023openmask3d} selects $k$ views per object, crops its 2D SAM mask to compute a CLIP features, and then features are average-pooled across crops and views.
+Open3DIS~\cite{nguyen2024open3dis} integrates SuperPoint~\cite{detone2018superpoint} with 2D instance segmentations and a 3D instance segmentator to generate multiple 3D instance proposals, describing each with CLIP features following OpenMask3D~\cite{takmaz2023openmask3d}.
+In contrast, OpenYolo-3D~\cite{boudjoghra2024openyolo} uses a 2D open-vocabulary object detector instead of relying on 2D instance masks and CLIP features.
+It classifies each object based on the most common class across all views.
+While this approach eliminates the need for CLIP feature extraction, it limits each scene to a predefined set of classes.